-Flat Rate (per order) – This fee is applied as standard fee to all orders, regardless of the size of the order.
+Flat Rate (per order) – This fee is applied as a standard fee to all orders, regardless of order size.

-Flexible Rate – This fee calculator is especially useful if you'd like to encourage customers to place large orders: the enterprise can be reduced or zero when the threshold number of items has been reached.
+Flexible Rate – This fee calculator is especially useful if you'd like to encourage customers to place large orders: the enterprise fee can be reduced or zeroed when the threshold number of items has been reached.

-Flat Rate (per item): This fee is a constant fee, applied to products listed as ‘items’.
-(It is not applied to products sold by weight or volume.
-Hence there will be no associated enterprise fee charged to a customer who, for example, buys rice by kg.)
+Flat Rate (per item) - This fee is a constant fee, applied to products listed as ‘items’.
+(It is not applied to products sold by weight or volume, hence there will be no associated enterprise fee charged to a customer who buys rice by the kg for example).